 Target Practice: Learning to Play John Wick Pinball

-Note: This tutorial is written for code verion 0.86.
+Note: This tutorial is written for code version 0.98.

 Over the past decade, Stern pinball designers have made a name for themselves with very fast, punishing machines, prioritizing the ball paths and flow over major gimmicks.
 John Wick is new game designer, Elliot Eismin’s contribution to the Stern Pinball “house style.”
 Just like the action films the machine is based on, the priority of John Wick as a pinball machine is not the story or theme integration but rather intensity.
 Any errant target shot could be your last, and to best handle the machine, you might just need to develop the fighting instincts of the famed assassin.

-On current release (code revision 0.86), John Wick is a “mode-based” game with a twist; starting job modes at the weapons crate spawns enemies, and these enemies all have to be defeated in order to qualify the lucrative single-ball battle modes.
+John Wick is a “mode-based” game with a twist; enemies will spawn as the player hits the bumper or standup targets, and these enemies help qualify valuable single-ball battle modes and made the shots they're spawned in front of more valuable.
 Players will want to focus on the car, excommunicado, and deconsecrated multiballs as utilities to plow through the modes and take down as many enemies as possible.
-Just remember, playing John Wick in single-ball is very different from playing multiball and provides a vastly different set of modes.
+Just remember, playing John Wick in single-ball is very different from multiball play, and provides a vastly different set of modes.

 Also, don’t mess with his dog.